usnavy/Navy-Design-Guide/image-scheme.md

 ### Narrative Imagery

+##### Appearance

+When considering the appearance of a narrative image, follow our exisiting brand guidelines:

+> All photography should feel story focused, and topic oriented,
+> to tell its own story in alignment with the overall narration.

+> Each image should meet the pacing of the narration if multiple images are used.

+> Using people as the primary subject can relate to the user the best.

+> Equipment such as ships and other craft may also be used as the
+> primary subject.

+> Some colors don't pair well with our brand colors.
+Avoid images
+> with large areas of clashing color.

 #### Usage
 Narrative images help draw attention, provide context about the story, and helps distill complex narratives into comphrehension.